nikakvo/dnscrypt-proxy-android-arm64-only/README.md

 No ISP snooping.
 No DNS hijacking.
 No tracking.
 No ads.

-> **Always current.** Every time a new dnscrypt-proxy release drops upstream, the binary is rebuilt and the module is updated.
+> **Always current.** Every time a new dnscrypt-proxy release drops upstream, the binary and the module is updated.
 You are never running an outdated or abandoned build.

 ---